-

 15 U.S. Code § 45

-Like the GLBA, the FTC Act Section 5 is both an information security regulation, (which requires appropriate cybersecurity measures) and a privacy law.
+FTC Act Section 5 is an information security regulation (which requires appropriate cybersecurity measures) and a privacy law.

 Applicability:

-The law applies to almost every organization in the US with the exception of banks and common carriers.
+The law applies to almost every organization in the US, except for banks and common carriers.

 Penalties and enforcement: